244th Rifle Division: Second Battle of Kharkiv

 Despite the growing crisis on his left flank, Ryabyshev urged his divisions onward on May 14.
 The 244th, with the 34th Guards Rifle Regiment attached, renewed the assault following a brief artillery preparation.
 Almost immediately the attackers were struck by waves of up to 50 German bombers.
-With no antiaircraft artillery or air cover of their own the Soviet troops continued their attack despite growing losses and finally took Petrovskoe after an advance of another 6-8km, reaching the approaches to the German rear defense line along the Kharkiv River.
+With no antiaircraft artillery or air cover of their own the Soviet troops continued their attack despite growing losses and finally took Petrovskoe after an advance of another 6–8 km, reaching the approaches to the German rear defense line along the Kharkiv River.
 At the same time the remainder of the 13th Guards was caught up in the German counterattack against 38th Army, led by battlegroups of 3rd Panzer.
 When the day ended the Guards still held most of their positions, but at the cost of as much as a third of their strength, rendering the left wing of 28th Army incapable of further offensive action.

 After some hesitation overnight in the German command, its counterattack proceeded on May 15.
 A grouping consisting of an infantry regiment and 40 tanks struck from the Nepokrytaia region against the boundary of the 28th and 38th Armies and advanced northeastward toward Peremoga and Ternovaya.
-One regiment of the 244th was driven back 10km in what can only be termed a rout, finally taking up new positions 2-3km southwest of Ternovaya; a second regiment abandoned Veseloe and then rallied to hold the hills north of the town.
+One regiment of the 244th was driven back 10 km in what can only be termed a rout, finally taking up new positions 2–3 km southwest of Ternovaya; a second regiment abandoned Veseloe and then rallied to hold the hills north of the town.
 The third regiment was encircled southwest of the town.
 Over the night of May 15/16 Istomin consolidated the remnants of his division along the line of hills north, northeast, and east of Veseloe.
 His division had been effectively smashed by 3rd Panzer, which had driven deeply into its rear.
 This defeat also exposed the left flank of the 169th Division.
 When the day ended the 169th and the rest of 28th Army was desperately scraping up units to defend the yawning gap once held by the 244th.
 On May 16 the encircled regiment was destroyed by 3rd Panzer.

 Over the following days efforts were made to revive the offensive of the northern shock group, including an order from Timoshenko on May 17 that the 244th was to attack to the southwest.
 By this time the southern shock group, and indeed all the Soviet forces in the Izyum salient, were in danger of encirclement and destruction, and the order had no actual effect.
 The division by this time was so reduced that it was officially disbanded on June 13.